Best Medicare Advantage Plans in Virginia (2026)

 WHY CHOOSE A PPO PLAN?

-PPO plans have higher monthly premiums, but no referrals are required.
-See any specialist directly.
-You can also use out-of-network doctors when you need them, though in-network visits cost less.
+PPO plans charge higher monthly premiums than HMO options.
+The tradeoff: no referrals required.
+You can see any specialist directly and use out-of-network doctors, though in-network visits cost less.

 How to Choose the Best Virginia Medicare Advantage Plan